The Spectacular Spider-Man: Volume 1 (1976–1998)

 Mantlo was succeeded by Roger Stern, who wrote The Spectacular Spider-Man from #43 (June 1980) to 61 (December 1981).
 When Stern departed to write for The Amazing Spider-Man, Mantlo returned to scripting Peter Parker, the Spectacular Spider-Man; Mantlo's second tenure at the title lasted until April 1984.
 Mantlo's second run introduced the superhero duo Cloak and Dagger, created by Mantlo and Hannigan in Peter Parker, the Spectacular Spider-Man #64 (March 1982), and included a story arc which took place from issues #73–79 (Dec.
-1982 – June 1983), in which Doctor Octopus and the Owl competed for control of the New York underworld, Octopus almost destroys New York with a nuclear device and the Black Cat is critically injured.
+1982 – June 1983), in which Doctor Octopus and the Owl competed for control of the New York underworld.
+Doctor Octopus almost destroys New York with a nuclear device, and Black Cat is critically injured.
 Issue #86 (January 1984) was part of the "Assistant Editors Month" event and featured a story drawn by Fred Hembeck.

 Al Milgrom took over scripting as well as art on the title with issue #90 (May 1984) and worked on it through issue #100 (March 1985).
 Milgrom imbued the book with a more whimsical tone, for example, pitting Spider-Man against the Spot, a supervillain who was so ridiculous that he gave Spider-Man fits of laughter.
 Jim Owsley, then-editor of the Spider-Man books, disapproved of this approach and had Milgrom replaced as writer by newcomer Peter David in 1985.
 David and artist Rich Buckler, said Owsley, had the series "focusing on stories with a serious, 'grown-up' tone and more complex themes".
 The most notable story arc of the David/Buckler era is "The Death of Jean DeWolff" (#107–110 (Oct.
 1985–Jan.
 1986)), in which Spider-Man's ally, NYC Police Captain Jean DeWolff – a supporting character in the Spider-Man comics since 1976 – is murdered by the vigilante/serial killer the Sin-Eater.
 This multi-part story guest-starred Daredevil.
 The storyline "Kraven's Last Hunt" by writer J.M.
 DeMatteis and artists Mike Zeck and Bob McLeod crossed over into Peter Parker, the Spectacular Spider-Man #131 and 132.